-Drainage

-Repair category:

-Notes: No surface indication of any defect noted.
-As this is a private drainage system, prospective purchasers should satisfy themselves that the system is in good working order prior to making an offer.
+Drainage Repair category: 3 Notes: No surface indication of any defect noted.
+As this is a private drainage system, prospective purchasers should satisfy themselves that the system is in good working order and complies with regulations prior to making an offer.